giankdiluvi/giankdiluvi.github.io/yvr.md

 **Korean**.
 A lot of great options.
 - Kosoo.
-Best Korean pleace in town I think.
+Best Korean pleace in town in my opinion.
 They have two locations, one for Korean food and another specifically for fried chicken.
 - Mumu for the best fried chicken in downtown (in town, period, maybe?).